hbkworld/streaming-spec/dimensions.md

 HBM Streeaming Protocol does not specify meta information in binary form.
 This can easily added.

-\pagebreak

-## How to Interprete Measured Data
+### How to Interprete Measured Data

-After the dimension details were send, delivered measured data blocks are to be interpreted as follows:
+After the value dimension details were send, delivered measured data blocks are to be interpreted as follows:

 - Each data block contains complete points.
 - A block may contain many points.
 They are arranged point by point.